yhkdev/Acidity_and_Nutrition_Visualizer/Note.md

 * My Intro / Research summary
   * Inspiration
   * Why alkalinity of food is important in diet
-  * Why I used PRAL (Some food's ph changes after digestion?)
+  * Why I used PRAL
 * Citations of research and data
   * Data - USDA
   * Research - Whole bunch of websites about food alkalinity and why it's important